 First, this research contributes to the literature studying societal attributes in the past (Ahlerup and Olsson, 2012; Michalopoulos, 2012; Giuliano and Nunn, 2013; Fenske, 2014).
 In particular, it sheds light on the origins of a fundamental driver of economic development in the pre-industrial and contemporary eras (Smith, 1776).
 Given the persistence of culture, institutions, human capital and technology, and their effect on development, the findings suggest a novel potential source of economic development (Diamond, 1997; Glaeser et al., 2004; Acemoglu et al., 2005; Nunn, 2008; Alesina et al., 2013; Ashraf and Galor, 2013b; Michalopoulos and Papaioannou, 2013; Spolaore and Wacziarg, 2013; Depetris-Chauvin, 2014; Galor and Özak, 2016; Andersen et al., 2016).
-Indeed, as shown in Figure 1, there exists a strong positive association between an ethnicity's pre-modern level of economic specialization and its contemporary level of economic development.10 Additionally, by unveiling the complementarities between population and the environment the analysis bridges the gap between the literature that focuses on their independent roles in shaping long-run development (Michalopoulos, 2012; Alesina et al., 2013; Ashraf and Galor, 2013b; Galor and Özak, 2016; Giuliano and Nunn, 2016).
+Additionally, by unveiling the complementarities between population and the environment the analysis bridges the gap between the literature that focuses on their independent roles in shaping long-run development (Michalopoulos, 2012; Alesina et al., 2013; Ashraf and Galor, 2013b; Galor and Özak, 2016; Giuliano and Nunn, 2016).